Jumpaku/cyamli/README.md

 # cyamli

-A command line tool to generate command line interfaces for your command line tools from the YAML-based CLI schemas.
+A command line tool to generate typed code to handle command line arguments of command line tools from the YAML-based CLI schemas.

 ## Highlights

+This repository:
-- It defines the CLI schema in YAML.
+- defines the CLI schema in YAML.
-- It provides a typed CLI code generator.
+- provides a typed CLI code generator from the CLI schema.

 ## CLI schema